Paultree/fake-windows-98/README.md

 - Create a start menu - [ x ]
 - Put an empty folder in start menu -[ x ]
 - create a functional notepad - [ x ]
-- create a functional calculator - []
+- create a functional calculator - [ x ]

 Notes:
 - Having a lot of issue with the icons highlighted.
 Current logic is to check which classes have the highlighted styling and then remove it. after that it will add the highlighted class to the target icon.
 Double clicking will cause a modal box to open.